 Cross browser testing is a standard part of the testing process.
 No matter what you build – small page, online form or huge service.
 It’s really important to test it across multiple browsers.

 Typically we are going use to www.browserstack.com .
 This tool is pretty awesome.
 You can generate screenshots from multiple browsers and operating systems (trust me – Chrome on Windows, renders pages differently then OS X).
-Also you have option to get live access to browser to click on elements to check interaction.
-There is an option to run local tunnel to render page coming from your local environment.
-But there nothing is free in live – so browsers stack “free” services are going very fast.
+Also, you have the option to get live access to the browser to click on elements to check interaction.
+There is an option to run a local tunnel to render a page coming from your local environment.
+But there, nothing is free in life – so browsers stack “free” services are going very fast.

 Another good website is a www.browserling.com .
 It’s super simple – allows you run multiple browsers – free version is pretty limited, but paid version is slight cheaper then browser stack.

 If you are looking for free Windows 10 and Edge exposure – you can use turbo.net .
 After account creation you have access to pretty good service.

 Finally – another one browsershots.org .
 Stuffed with ads, limited with browsers but allows you to test your website easily.